mahesh-attarde/xed/README.md

 A particular use case for this is the automatic generation of microbenchmarks for measuring the performance of x86 instructions (see [uops.info](http://uops.info/)).

 We currently only consider instruction variants that can be used in 64-bit mode and that use an effective address size of 64 bits.
 The assembler code is intended to be used with the GNU assembler, using the [".intel_syntax noprefix" directive](http://www.sourceware.org/binutils/docs-2.12/as.info/i386-Syntax.html).
 However, it should be relatively straightforward to adapt it to other assemblers.

 ## "Instruction variants" vs. XED iforms

 We consider a definition of "instruction variant" that is more fine-grained than XED's iforms.
 For example, we consider versions of an instruction that use 32-bit and 64-bit general-purpose registers (i.e., that use a different effective operand size) to be different "instruction variants"; however, both versions have the same XED iform.

-The combination of an *XED iform* and the *agen*, *bcast*, *eosz*, *high8*, *immzero*, *mask*, *rep*, *sae*, and *zeroing* attributes uniquely identifies an "instruction variant".
+The combination of an *XED iform* and the *agen*, *bcast*, *eosz*, *high8*, *immzero*, *mask*, *rep*, *rm*, *sae*, and *zeroing* attributes uniquely identifies an "instruction variant".

 ## Generating assembler code for all instruction variants